 We call him the King, but no royal wand Had ever the sway of his magic baton.
-A cunning artificer working in brass To harmonize souls into one loyal mass.
+A cumning artificer working in brass To harmonize souls into one loyal mass.
 With patriotism his purpose and plan, He models our songs, this American man.
+The brave inspirations a nation requires, Burst forth at his touch on his loyal lyres. lvres.

+He spurs to achievement the sons of the land,

+And courage springs new at the wave of his hand.
+We call him the King but no dynastic clan May claim him, for he's an American man.

+His musical staff was the national

-The brave inspirations a nation requires, Burst forth at his touch on his loyal lyres.
-He spurs to achievement the sons of the land, And courage springs new at the wave of his hand.
-We call him the King but no dynastic May claim him, for he's an American His musical staff was the national stripes, And the notes which he played on his wonderful pipes Were made of the stars, and the music which came Made an immortal march and an immortal name.
-His honor and homage may great oceans span, But he's first and he's last an American man.
+His musical staff was the national stripes.
+And the notes which he played on his wonderful pipes Were made of the stars, and the music which came Made an immortal march and an immortal name.
+His honor and homage may great oceans span span, But he's first and he's last an American

+But he's nist and he's last an American man.
 He waited no call when the war clouds hung low, But the guns of his genius he turned on the foe.

-His countrymen love him, this King of his art, For his countrymen know he's a King For his countrymen know he's a King with a heart That beats with the heart of his own native land Which steps to his march, this American wentur &
+His countrymen tove him, this King of his art.
+For his countrymen know he's a King

+For his countrymen know he's a King with a heart That beats with the heart of his own native land

+Which steps to his march, this American man.